 Thyme is an herb steeped in history with a wide range of uses not the least of which is culinary.
-Thyme was used by ancient Egyptians for embalming, as incense by the earliest Greeks, and as a ward against nightmares and even as a gift to foster courage among warriors during the Middle Ages.
+Thyme was used by ancient Egyptians for embalming, as incense by the earliest Greeks, as a ward against nightmares, and even as a gift to foster courage among warriors during the Middle Ages.
 With such a plethora of applications, it is a “must have” for the herb garden.
-So how then, does one propagate thyme?
+So how then does one propagate thyme?

 Propagating Thyme Plants

 Thyme propagation can be accomplished in a number of ways.
 It is a hardy little plant most commonly grown for its essence of thymol, which gives a distinct flavor to foods in cuisines from French (herbs de Provence) and Lebanese to Italian, Greek, Turkish, Portuguese, and even the Caribbean.
 This herb may be sprouted from seed with additional propagating of thyme plants accomplished via root division, cuttings, and even layering.